-- customers who buy and then purportedly lease the lenses to LTB are in a "trade or business" and have bought the lenses for the purpose of making a profit; - by virtue of their "trade or business," customers may deduct "business" expenses, consisting mostly of depreciation on the lenses, from their ordinary income like wages from their full-time jobs; and - customers may claim a solar energy tax credit to further reduce their tax liability.
+- customers who buy and then purportedly lease the lenses to LTB are in a "trade or business" and have bought the lenses for the purpose of making a profit;5 - by virtue of their "trade or business," customers may deduct "business" expenses, consisting mostly of depreciation6 on the lenses, from their ordinary income like wages from their full-time jobs7; and - customers may claim a solar energy tax credit to further reduce their tax liability.8

-The United States alleges that Defendants' statements are false or fraudulent as to material matters under the internal revenue laws.
+We allege that Defendants' statements are false or fraudulent as to material matters under the internal revenue laws.
 Defendants knew or had reason to know that these statements were false or fraudulent when they made the statements while promoting the solar energy scheme.
+10